Van Wyck Homestead Museum

-The Van Wyck Homestead Museum or Van Wyck-Wharton House (pronounced Van Wike) is an early 18th-century Dutch colonial house in the Town of Fishkill, New York, United States of America.
+The Van Wyck Homestead Museum or Van Wyck-Wharton House (pronounced Van Wike) is an early 18th-century Dutch colonial house in the Town of Fishkill, New York, United States.
 It served as a headquarters to a major military supply depot during the American Revolutionary War and has been listed on the National Register of Historic Places since April 13, 1972; the adjoining Fishkill Supply Depot Site has been listed on the NRHP since January 21, 1974.
 It is located on US 9 just south of Interstate 84.
 Excavations during the construction of a nearby gas station and the Dutchess Mall in the early 1970s unearthed many artifacts at the site, particularly materiel.

 Background

 The Van Wycks were an aristocratic family originally from Holland who were a prominent part of Dutchess County history.
 Members of the Van Wyck family served in the Revolutionary and Civil Wars, and also held both local and national political positions.

 In 1732, Cornelius Van Wyck (1694–1761), a surveyor, built a house with three rooms on 959 acres (approximately 3.88 km^{2}) of land he had purchased from Catheryna Rombout Brett, the daughter of Francis Rombouts, who was one of the grantees of the original patent to the land in the area issues by King James II of England.
 Later (before the year 1757) the house was extended and the original structure became the east wing of the enlarged house.
 Since then, the building has remained a Dutch colonial construction featuring a characteristic central hall with two identical doors.